Authentication and Key Agreement: AKA in CDMA

 AKA is not yet implemented in CDMA2000 networks, although it is expected to be used for IMS.
 To ensure interoperability with current devices and partner networks, support for AKA in CDMA networks and handsets will likely be in addition to CAVE-based authentication.

 Air interface support for AKA is included in all releases following CDMA2000 Rev C.

 TIA-41 MAP support for AKA was defined in TIA-945 (3GPP2 X.S0006), which has been integrated into TIA-41 (3GPP2 X.S0004).

 For information on AKA in roaming, see CDG Reference Document #138.

 AKA in UMTS

 AKA a mechanism which performs authentication and session key distribution in Universal Mobile Telecommunications System (UMTS) networks.
 AKA is a challenge–response based mechanism that uses symmetric cryptography.
 AKA is typically run in a UMTS IP Multimedia Services Identity Module (ISIM), which is an application on a UICC (Universal Integrated Circuit Card).
 AKA is defined in RFC 3310.

 Security

-An attack against all variants of AKA has been reported, including 5G.
+As of 2018 an attack against all variants of AKA had been reported, including 5G.